psu-libraries/personas/README.md

   1. Edit the [Wiki homepage](https://github.com/psu-libraries/personas/wiki) by adding a **_slug_** for the persona you wish to add as shown here `[[Random Citizen - User Tag|Random-Citizen]]`.
 The first part, before the vertical bar, is the name and a descriptive tag and is displayed.
 The second part is the URI to the persona as another Wiki Page.
 Github will use the second part to generate a title for the page preserving the capitals and replacing the dashes with spaces.
   2. Save the changes to thw Wiki homepage, and you will see that the link is red because the link is dead.
 Click it and Github will generate a new page automatically at that URI.
   3. Copy and paste the [persona template](https://github.com/psu-libraries/personas/wiki/Random-Citizen) into the editor.
-  4. Replace the image with a new one from [User Interfaces](http://uifaces.com/).
+  4. Replace the image with a new one from [User Interfaces](http://uifaces.com/) OR [Profile Photos - Randomizer] (https://randomuser.me/photos).
   5. Replace the name with one from the [names list](https://github.com/psu-libraries/personas/blob/master/names.txt) and remove that name from the list.
   6. Write the persona to suit the needs of the project you are on.
   7. Save the changes to the persona.